 Gingivitis occurs when bacterial plaque builds up on your teeth, right at the gum line.
 The gums get red and inflamed and tend to bleed easily when you brush and floss.
 If you have bad breath (halitosis), it may be caused by the bacteria that causes gum disease.

 If gingivitis goes untreated for a long time, it can turn in to periodontitis, or infected gums.
 Long-term inflammation causes the gums to pull away from the teeth, forming deep pockets that get filled with bacterial plaque, which eats away at the bone and causes infection.
 Peridontitis can lead to severe bone loss, painful gum abscesses and loosened and lost teeth.
 At this point, gum surgery is the only option.

 Ever heard the expression “long in the tooth” to describe someone who’s old?
 It comes from the fact that as gum disease progresses, more of the tooth is exposed, making the teeth appear longer.
-In actual fact, it has nothing to do with age – “long” teeth come from poor oral health.
+However, “long” teeth come from poor oral health rather than simply age.